 What are We Eating?
 Click the link or the image above to access a PDF full of links to fun food-related activities for all ages!

 Zoom Information for live lecture and Q&A, April 8th at 7:00pm CDT:

 Time: Apr 8, 2021 07:00 PM Central Time (US and Canada)

 Meeting ID: 910 5393 8050

-Please note that for this event, both the lecture and Q&A will be live and NOT recorded.
+Please note that for this event, both the lecture and Q&A will be live and recorded.

 Science Under the Stars has gone virtual!
 This semester all SUTS activities will be online, but we encourage you to participate outdoors under the stars in your backyard!
 (If wifi allows for it, of course.)
-November’s schedule is as follows:
+This month’s schedule is as follows:

 Science Under the Stars is a free public outreach lecture series based in Austin, Texas.